Thursday

 1942 – The date of the Nazi siege of Stalingrad.
 Ivan Petrovich’s name has always been a bit of an enigma, since it was never made clear whether “Petrovich” was supposed to be his patronymic (which Russians use in lieu of a middle name) or his last name.
 Finally, during the 1990s, Bob Harras settled the issue by revealing his last name to be “Bezukhov.”
 Although I consider stories of that time to be non-canonical (occurring in the Second Marvel Universe), I’m willing to accept occasional pieces of information such as this.

-Spring 1943 – Chris Claremont set the story in Uncanny X-Men #268 in 1941, but that doesn’t make any sense.
+Spring 1943 – Chris Claremont set the story in Uncanny X-Men #268 in 1941, but that conflicts with Natasha’s established history.
 It fits in nicely here, though.

 Summer 1943 – Only the best for Natasha!
 The location of her ballet school was never revealed in any canonical story, but common sense suggests Leningrad and the best ballet school in all the Soviet Union.